Azerty vs Qwerty: 10 Differences in Keyboard Layouts

 The letter arrangement of Azerty and Qwerty Layout differs in several ways.
 Azerty Layout starts with A-Z-E-R-T-Y on the top left, while Qwerty Layout starts with Q-W-E-R-T-Y. Azerty Layout swaps the A and Z keys with the Q and W keys on the top row, and moves the M key from the bottom row to the second row.

-Qwerty Layout keeps the A and Z keys on the second row, and the M key on the bottom row.
-Azerty Layout also puts the W key on the bottom row, while Qwerty Layout keeps it on the top row.
-These variations reflect the different letter frequencies and preferences of different languages.
+The Qwerty layout keeps the "A" key on the second row, with the "Z" and "M" keys on the third row.
+In contrast, the Azerty layout places the "W" key on the bottom row, while Qwerty keeps it on the top.
+These differences are based on the unique letter frequencies and typing preferences of various languages.

 Position of Special Characters